 - Natural ingredients

 - Large library of flavors

-- High doses of caffeine can cause headaches
+- High doses of caffeine can cause headaches and other effects

 - Some flavors miss the mark

 GFuel is designed and created by GFuel, a subsidiary of Gamma Labs, a fitness and nutritional supplement company based out of Missouri.
 GFuel is wholly dedicated to making supplements for gamers.
 Their goal in creating GFuel was to make an alternative energy drink that didn’t contain as many sugars as other popular drinks like Red Bull and Monster did.

 GFuel is for more than just gamers too.
 Several UFC fighters, bodybuilders, skateboarders, NFL players, and other athletes use GFuel, as it has a caffeine-free hydration line of products.
 The high energy content of GFuel makes it a favorite among athletes of all sports.
 The company has locked down the gaming niche and regularly advertises its products with major games like Call of Duty.

 We checked out GFuel’s BBB profile, and they have pretty stellar reviews.
 They have an A+ rating and an average of 4.87 out of 5 stars for 954 customer reviews.
 The small handful of complaints on the page is related to the company’s shipping and billing practices.

 GFuel works by providing energy to boost attention, focus, memory, and concentration, all things needed for marathon gaming sessions.
 The manufacturer states that GFuel is safe for anyone to drink and has no side effects.